-The faculty of the School of Medicine is responsible for the instruction of students of medicine, students of public health, graduate students of the biomedical sciences, and students in the Physician Associate Program.
+The faculty of the School of Medicine is responsible for the instruction of students of medicine and public health, graduate students of the biomedical sciences, and students in the Physician Associate Program and Physician Assistant Online Program.
 The School provides graduate training programs for residents in medical disciplines and postdoctoral trainees in the biomedical and behavioral sciences.
 Continuing education programs are offered for physicians and other health care professionals.
-Clinical programs of instruction are available at the Yale-New Haven Medical Center, the Connecticut Mental Health Center, the Veterans Affairs Connecticut Healthcare System, and other medical facilities with which the School of Medicine holds formal affil ation agreements.
+Clinical programs of instruction are available at the Yale-New Haven Medical Center, the Connecticut Mental Health Center, the Veterans Affairs Connecticut Healthcare System, and other medical facilities with which the School of Medicine holds formal affiliation agreements.